unconv/php-gpt-funcs/library/README.md

 ## Saving chat history

-You can save the chat history to a file and load it from a file using the `savefunction` and `loadfunction` methods.
+You can save the chat history to a file (or a database) and load it from a there using the `savefunction` and `loadfunction` methods.
 Pass in your own function that handles the loading / saving in your preferred way.

 ```php
 $chatgpt = new ChatGPT( "YOUR_API_KEY" );